 However, there were also some successes, and in 1928 the first Israeli captain, Zeev Hayam, was given command of the Gozal (Chick), a cargo boat belonging to the Nesher Cement Company.
 In 1926 Hayam was a member of a sailing group on the River Yarkon.
 For many years afterward, he was a very active seafarer, connected both to the Jewish settlement and to the State of Israel.
 The Dizengoff Company was founded during the Turkish regime, and in 1934 the Atid company was established, an effective outlet for Jewish naval students who would use man vessels in companies established later, and in the illegal immigrant ships and the navy.

 The American Railroad Co. built Galilah in 1913 for cruising the Hudson River.
-During WWI she was handed over to the U.S. Army and became a troop transport.
-After the war, she returned to cruising and was renamed for De Witt Clinton (former Mayor of New York).
+During WWI, she was handed over to the U.S. Army and became a troop transport.
+After the war, she returned to cruising and was renamed De Witt Clinton (former Mayor of New York).

 When the immigration wave ended, Galilah returned to Haifa – Marseille route.
 And in 1952, when new vessels came into service, she was put out of use and later sold for scrap.

-Since we mentioned Zim, and it played a significant role (and still does) in Israeli history, I want to talk about it.
+Since we mentioned Zim, which played a significant role (and still does) in Israeli history, I want to talk about it.